By Kaye A. Thomas

 Tax rules generally favor capital gain over ordinary income.

-- Within the range where ordinary income is taxed at 10% or 15%, the rate for long-term capital gain is 0%.
+- At lower income levels, the rate for long-term capital gain is 0%.

-- In the range where ordinary income is taxed at 25% to 35%, the rate for long-term gain is 15%.
+- In the middle range, the rate for long-term gain is 15%.

 Visit our Reference Room for tax bracket figures.